5 Foods to Cool the Body Naturally with Ayurveda

 Below are 5 foods to naturally keep your body cool all Pitta season long, when the elements of fire and water are dominant.

-1. Avocado: this is a sweet tasting food where the elements of earth and water are heavy, making it grounding, cooling and nourishing to balance any excess pitta.
+Avocado is a sweet-tasting food where the elements of earth and water are heavy, making it grounding, cooling and nourishing to balance any excess pitta.
 Make creamy homemade dressings, layer into any salad, or add to your morning toast along with other fresh, seasonal veggies!

-3. Watermelon: the name says it all.
-In the summer, melon is exactly what our bodies need to stay hydrated, cool and happy!
+The name says it all.
+In the summer, melon is exactly what our bodies need to stay hydrated, cool, and happy!
 This alkalizing fruit has trace minerals which can drive up our electrolyte levels and is effective at cooling and cleansing the liver!
 Enjoy on its own whenever you feel the extra heat from the sun, make it the star of your fruit salad with berries, or blend chopped watermelon with mint and filtered water for a refreshing beverage.

-4. Ghee: while you might think Ghee is best used in the colder months, think again!
+While you might think Ghee is best used in the colder months, think again!
 Ghee is both nourishing and hydrating to the body and since we tend to get dried out and exhausted from the heat, the healthy fats found in ghee are ideal for re-hydrating and refueling.
 It’s sweeter in taste, cooling in nature and easy to digest, leaving a lighter feeling in the stomach.
 You can even take a spoonful of ghee on an empty stomach in the summer to help balance over acidity in the digestive system.
 Ghee is also a magical skin care ingredient!
-Use ghee on your skin or hair in the summertime to combat dryness associated with over exposure to the sun.
+Use ghee on your skin (with our Ayurvedic Body Butter) or hair (with our Ayurvedic Hair Oil) in the summertime to combat dryness associated with over-exposure to the sun.

 BONUS: Try making your own version of rice pudding this summer for a delicious alternative to ice cream!